 The officers of the Association shall consist of a President, a President-Elect, a Secretary, a Treasurer, the Immediate Past-President, and one or more Directors.
 The method for determining the number of Directors for any given year shall be stipulated in the bylaws.

 Section 2.
 Selection

-At the annual meeting of the Association there shall be elected for a term of one (1) year, two (2) years for Directors by those members who are eligible to vote and in attendance a President-Elect, a Secretary, a Treasurer and one or more Directors.
+At the annual meeting of the Association there shall be elected for a term of one (1) year, two (2) years for Directors by those members who are eligible to vote a President-Elect, a Secretary, a Treasurer and one or more Directors.
 The Executive Board shall establish bylaws for the nomination and election of officers.
 The election bylaws shall establish procedures and rules of order as may be deemed necessary by the Executive Board to carry out the election process.
 Such procedures and rules of order are not to be in conflict with any provisions of this Constitution.
 After the election the President from the concluding year shall become the Immediate Past-President and the President-Elect from the concluding year shall assume the office of President.

 Section 3.
 Vacancy of Office